ayham-asad/Chirper/README.md

 # Using this app

-1- download this app and make sure your developing environment is set with the following:
+- download this app and make sure your developing environment is set with the following: Nodejs, composer
-	 - Nodejs
+-  run your local server using the 'php artisan serv' command
-	 - composer
+- run the 'npm run dev command in your app directory to compile Tailwind CSS classes
-2-  run your local server using the 'php artisan serv' command 3- run the 'npm run dev command in your app directory to compile Tailwind CSS classes 4-  navigate to 'http://127.0.0.1:8000/' on your browser and create an account to start using the app and make your first Chirp
+-  navigate to 'http://127.0.0.1:8000/' on your browser and create an account to start using the app and make your first Chirp

 ## Important
 - this app uses SQLite as a Database instead of MySQL because it is a small app